Starfighters (band)

 Starfighters are an English heavy metal band from the new wave of British heavy metal movement founded in Birmingham, England, in 1980.
 They attracted a strong British cult following but were not able to translate this into any lasting success, producing just two full studio albums in the early 1980s.
 Ex-member Stevie Young brought in some attention to the group after he joined the hard rock band AC/DC in 2014.
 (Stevie Young is the nephew of AC/DC leaders Malcolm and Angus Young).

 Biography

 Initially called Savage (named after the original lead vocalist, Phil Savage), the founding members, Stevie Young and Barry Spencer Scrannage changed the band's name to Starfighters and released the single, "Heaven and Hell" (A-side) and "I'm Falling" (B-side), on the independent record label, Motor City Rhythm Records.
-A further two singles were recorded and produced in 1980, prior to the band winning their support slot, but were never released.
+A further two singles were recorded and produced in 1980, but were never released.
 This line-up consisted of Steve Burton (vocals), Pat Hambly (guitar) Stevie Young (guitar), Doug Dennis (bass) and Barry Spencer Scrannage (drums, born 1954 in Smethwick and formerly in Glenn Tipton's pre Judas Priest band Shave 'Em Dry).
 They were then signed up by Jive Records (a part of Zomba).